j1zha/DSC180A-Quarter1-project/README.md

     --lr 0.00001 --num_validation_windows 1 --single_dataset_last_k_percentage 100

 Reproducibility\
-After running the fine-tuning script, you should see the following CRPS results in the log file:\
+After running the scripts, you should see the following CRPS results in the log file:\
-- Weather: 0.1428 (Reproduced result)
+- Weather: 0.1428 (Reproduced result from finetuning script)
+- Weather: 0.2037 (Reproduced result from pretraining script)

 Clone the original repository.
 Follow the dataset preparation and dependency installation steps.\